allnulled/web2os/README.md

 ~$ `npm install -g web2os`

 ##### To use it locally:

 ~$ `npm install -s web2os`

 ## 2. Usage

+As this tool uses

+### 2.1.
+Run scripts:

+If you installed the tool globally, you can:

+~$ `web2os myScript.js`

+If you installed it localy only, you have to:

+~$ `node_modules/.bin/web2os myScript.js`

+*Note: If you need to provide arguments to [Electron](https://github.com/electron/electron) (which, in the end, is the binary that is going to execute our scripts), just add your arguments normally to the command.
+You can also use the [Electron](https://github.com/electron/electron) CLI tool to run your scripts, there is no difference right now.*

+### 2.2.
+Some examples:

 As all the API of `web2os` module is chainable (all the methods can be called one after the other), these are some examples: